CommodoreOS/PCUAE/README.md

 CTRL+RESTORE – Reboot the Machine(CTRL+END on THEA500 Mini on a USB Keyboard) – This makes the machine reboot, not the emulator – Just reboots, nothing special, you never know when you need a reboot/reset button… 🙂 and it saves on you pressing the power button all the time and wearing the power button out, thats why I added it.

-(THEA500)CTRL+LEFT ALT+DEL, (PCUAE)CTRL+LEFT SHIFT+F1 - Shutdown, this will power off the machine, I added it cause I was sick of pulling the power cable out all the time.
+(THEA500)CTRL+LEFT ALT+DEL, (PCUAE)CTRL+LEFT SHIFT+DEL - Shutdown, this will power off the machine, I added it cause I was sick of pulling the power cable out all the time on THEA500 Mini, it dose not shuttdown without the carousel running, if you press and HOLD the power button, if you hold it for more then 7 seconds it makes it do a restart and not power off(werid).

 THEC64 Joystick Button Combinations